 Director of Multicultural Affairs

-Academic Advising is a primary function for institutions of higher learning.
-This concentration prepares higher education practitioners currently serving in academic advising roles or, or those desiring to enter this field.
-Courses in this concentration are designed to provide a general overview of the academic advisor’s role as well as with specific knowledge and skills that will equip the advisor to promote student success.
+Academic advising is a primary function for institutions of higher learning.
+This concentration prepares higher-education practitioners currently serving in academic advising roles to move up to a leadership role and industry professionals to enter the field.
+You’ll receive a general overview of the academic advisor’s role, as well as specific knowledge and skills essential for promoting student success.

-Managing interpersonal conflict is a part of any organization.
-This concentration equips practitioners to effectively manage conflicts that arise with students or coworkers within the higher education context.
+Managing interpersonal conflict is a part of any organization — and higher education is no different.
+As an existing practitioner, expand your skills to effectively manage conflicts that arise among students or coworkers within a college or university environment.

 Student Affairs Leadership

-Student Affairs practitioners have a significant impact leading student services units and administrative areas of institutions of higher education.
+Student affairs practitioners can make a significant impact leading student services units and administrative areas of higher education institutions.
 Courses in this concentration focus on helping practitioners learn to lead and manage within a higher education context.